Skip to main content

 RunInference API | Dataflow

-• The A/B branch pattern: A portion of the input data is sent to one model, and the rest of the data is sent to a second model.
+• A/B branch pattern: A portion of the input data is sent to one model, and the rest of the data is sent to a second model.

-Scikit-learn | CPU-based by default -> GPU support now possible
+Scikit-learn | Primarily CPU-based -> GPU support becoming available

-• If you want to leverage GPUs, consider NVIDIA's cuML library, which has an API similar to scikit-learn, and it can be run in environments like a Deep Learning VM (DLVM).
+• If you want to leverage GPUs, consider NVIDIA's cuML library, which has an API similar to scikit-learn, and can be run in environments like a Deep Learning VM (DLVM).
 Transition:

 Request-Response Logging | samplingRate | Vertex AI